Glyph-ByT5: A Customized Text Encoder for Accurate Visual Text Rendering: Experiment

 \textbf{Glyph Augmentation} We study the effect of glyph augmentation during Glyph-Alignment pretraining.
 As indicated in Table~\ref{tab:effect_aug}, glyph augmentation provides a notable improvement compared with non-augmented settings, peaking at around 1:16.
 Notably, we also observe that font-type and color control only occur when the ratio reaches or exceeds 1:16, also indicating its effectiveness.

 \textbf{Mapper, Scaling Glyph-Text Dataset and Text Encoder Size, and More} Table~\ref{tab:effect_sdxl_arch} shows the importance of using the ByT5-to-SDXL mapper to align the gap.
 Table~\ref{tab:glyph_sdxl_data_scale} and Table~\ref{tab:glyph_sdxl_model_scale} verify the benefits of scaling up the glyph-text dataset size and text encoder size.
-We provide more ablation experiments of the Glyph-SDXL-Scene in the supplementary material.
+We provide more ablations, as well as experiments of Glyph-SDXL-Scene in the appendix.

 \textbf{Qualitative Analysis} To gain a deeper understanding of how our Glyph-ByT5 excels at the visual text rendering task, we further visualize the cross-attention maps between glyph text prompts and rendered images, providing an example in Figure \ref{fig:attn_vis}.
 This visualization confirms that the diffusion model effectively utilizes the glyph-alignment prior encoded within our Glyph-ByT5 text encoder.